alphagov/govuk-prototype-kit/docs/documentation/using-notify.md

 You can use GOV.UK Notify to send text messages or emails when users interact with your prototype.
-For example you could send users a confirmation email sent at the end of a journey.
+For example you could send users a confirmation email at the end of a journey.

 ## Sign up for a GOV.UK Notify account